flameshine/cheatsheet/README.md

 sed -n 2p
 ```

-Replace all occurrences of a string in a file:
+Find file and replace all occurrences of a string inside:

 ```
 find . -name "<pattern>" -print0 | xargs -0 sed -i "" 's/<old>/<new>/g'